 Blues song tutorials

-After tackling the blues core learning system, what better way to practice and refine your newfound knowledge, than to learn to play popular blues songs?
+After tackling the blues core learning system, what better way to practice and refine your newfound knowledge than to learn to play popular songs?

 GuitarTricks has an impressive collection of lessons on Blues Songs Collection Click Here.
-Choose from many classic and contemporary blues artists.
-At the moment I counted about 100 blues songs in the list from artists such as:
+Choose from many classic and contemporary Artists.
+At the moment I counted about 100 songs in the list from artists such as: